projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

       Now is a great time to take a snapshot of the container using ``lxc snapshot``.
 If the OpenStack installation fails, manually rolling back to the previous state can be difficult.
-Currently, no step exists to reliably restart OpenStack after restarting the container.
+No step exists to reliably restart OpenStack after restarting the container.

 5. Install OpenStack::